aleshaleksey/fansys23/10-conditions-types.md

 #### Blinded
 A blinded character cannot perceive visual input:

 - It cannot use [WIS] based skills based on sight.
-  - It had disadvantage on [DEX] based skills.
+- It has disadvantage on [DEX] based skills.
-  - All targets have full concealment (4/6 miss chance for close (melee) and 5/6 miss chance for ranged) from you for the sake of targeted attacks.
+- All targets have full concealment (4/6 miss chance for close (melee) and 5/6 miss chance for ranged) from it for the sake of targeted attacks.
 Ranged attacks beyond 60ft are also at disadvantage.
 - It has disadvantage on [WIS] and [DEX] based saves.

 #### Charmed
 A charmed character cannot attack the source of its charm.
 It has disadvantage against [WIS], [CHA], [INT] saves vs it.
 In theory it perceives its words and actions in the most favourable manner.
 In practice players are players.

 - Charmed creatures have disadvantage on deception rolls vs their charmer.
 - When a charmed character is requested/commanded to perform a task that is against their nature, they gain a chance to save against the charm.
 They also have a chance to save when they take "divine" or "entropic" damage.

 #### Frightened
 A frightened character has disadvantage on targeted attacks.
-It must use its movement to move away from the source of its fear.
+It must use its movement to move away from the source of its fear if it can do so without provoking an attack of opportunity or taking damage from other hazards (eg falling).
+In either case it cannot approach the source of its fear.

 #### Restrained
 A restrained character has problems.
 It has a movement speed of 0ft and suffers from one or more of the following:

 - It cannot make kinetic components for spells.
 - It has disadvantage on physical attacks and [DEX] saves.
 - Attacks against it have advantage.

 #### Surprised
 A surprised character dropped the ball.
 It cannot take any actions.
 This condition seldom exists outside of the first round of combat.

-  - Attacks against it have advantage.
+- It does not gain "evasion" or "shield" bonus to HiT.
 - It cannot take any actions except reactions and the communicate action.

 ___
 #### Aphonic
 An aphonic character cannot communicate vocally (or verbally).

 - This means that skills and abilities requiring speech automatically fail.
 - Incantations ALWAYS fail.
 - The character cannot scream, even if they must.

 #### Deafened
 A deafened character cannot perceive sound.
 It cannot hear.
 It can speak only stutteringly.
 It must make an [INT] save to complete Incantations (unless it is deaf for longer than month).